Dr. Evil: Breathtaking. I shall call him... Mini-me.

 - An advert for Thinkbox features an alien named Zod taking control of the world's TV broadcasts to (presumably since it's in an alien language) express its intent to invade Earth.
 Huge amounts of people gather at its landing point and the alien triumphantly exits it's ship...only for its landing to have gone unnoticed as its ship actually about the size of a mouse and its ship is then ran over by the camper van of an alien conspiracy theorist, who naturally didn't see it and is left staring at the empty sky waiting for the alien to arrive.
 This all causes Zod to facepalm at how much of a failure it all was.
 It can be viewed here.

 - In the first episode of Urusei Yatsura, after being knocked down by a ball Ataru appears to have an enormous monk towering over him; it's only when he gets to his feet again that we realize the monk is half his size.

-- At the way end of the Kirby of the Stars anime, It turns out that Nightmare Enterprises' salesman, seen only chest-upward on a screen up to that point, has little more than feet beyond that.
+- At the way end of the Kirby: Right Back at Ya! anime, It turns out that Nightmare Enterprises' salesman, seen only chest-upward on a screen up to that point, has little more than feet beyond that.